 Instructions

 - Preheat the oven to 350.
-Mix the melted vegan butter, maple syrup, oats, almond flour, baking powder, vanilla, peanut butter, almond milk, and salt together until a thick cookie dough batter forms.
+Mix the melted butter, maple syrup, oats, almond flour, baking powder, vanilla, peanut butter, milk, and salt together until a thick cookie dough batter forms.

 - Transfer half of the cookie dough into a greased 9x11 casserole dish, use a silicone spatula to distribute it evenly and press it into the dish.
 Carefully spread the jam over top of the cookie dough.
 Top with the remaining cookie dough, using a spatula to ensure it's even and all of the jam is covered.